Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Methodology

-Let $\kappa$ be the sparsity ratio for pruning the adversarial face examples that measures the ratio of adversarial perturbations to be set into zero.
-Let $s$ be the number of adversarial perturbation elements:

-We arrange the elements in flattened vector of $\mathcal{I}$ in ascending order (from the lowest to the highest):
+Once the priority values of the adversarial perturbations are quantified, we employ these values to release less prioritized adversarial perturbations.
+Let $\kappa$ be the sparsity ratio for pruning the adversarial face examples that measure the ratio of perturbations to be set to zero.
+Let $s = {\rm CHW}$ be the number of adversarial perturbation elements.
+We arrange the elements in a flattened vector of $\mathcal{I}$ in ascending order (from the lowest to the highest):

 where $\Psi$ is the flatten operation.